-All cars lose value after an accident, but the actual loss of value varies based on the severity of the damage, the age of the vehicle, and the type of vehicle.
+All cars lose value after an accident - even if caused by a hit and run, but the actual loss of value varies based on the severity of the damage, the age of the vehicle, and the type of vehicle.
 However, some estimates show that the resale value of a car that’s been in an accident drops by about $500.

 What is a good settlement offer for a car accident?

 A good settlement offer for a car accident should cover any costs incurred due to the accident, including medical bills, loss of work or employment, and vehicle damage.
 If you can, speak to a lawyer before accepting a settlement offer.

 Is diminished value the same as depreciation?

 Diminished value and depreciation are two different things.
 Diminished value is the difference between your car’s market value before an accident and its value after an accident once repaired.
 Depreciation is your vehicle’s loss in value over time, which is caused by normal wear and tear.
 Your car’s depreciation is determined based on its mileage, age, make, mode, and general condition.

 Can a claim affect the value of a car?

 A diminished value claim won’t affect the value of your car.
 However, if your vehicle is damaged, its value will drop even if it’s fully repaired.